 If VF has a reversible cause, it is considered a transient condition.
 The CCS recommendation for VF with a reversible cause is included in 3.6.11.

-STANDARD Commercial drivers not eligible for a licence
+STANDARD Not eligible for a commercial licence

 Conditions for maintaining licence N/A

 Reassessment N/A

 Information from health care providers N/A

 Rationale CCS recommendation